rnemeth90/rnemeth90.github.io/content/htb/2025-12-11-htb-brute-force-00.md

     - penetration-testing
     - infosec
     - hackthebox
 ---

-# HackTheBox Login Brute Force
+# HackTheBox Login Brute Force - Brute Force Attacks

 This is part of a multi-part series documenting my process for completing the HackTheBox modules.
 This first post covers capturing a flag from a web API by brute-forcing a 4-digit PIN.